gonzex/test_abidocs/doc/input_variables/paw.md

 The expression of the density matrix is chosen thanks to [[dmatpuopt]].
 See also [ How_to_use_LDA_plus_U.txt ](../../users/How_to_use_LDA_plus_U.txt) . for some informations.
-In the case of a [[GW]] calculation on top of a DFT+U, the absence of definition of a U value in the self-energy will LEAVE the underlying U from the DFT calculation.
-Thus, the code will actually do a [[GW]]+U @ DFT+U calculation.
+In the case of a GW calculation on top of a DFT+U, the absence of definition of a U value in the self-energy will LEAVE the underlying U from the DFT calculation.
+Thus, the code will actually do a GW+U @ DFT+U calculation.
 Note that the screening calculation will not be affected by the presence/absence of a U value.
-Actually, in order to perform a [[GW]] @ DFT+U calculation, one should define the same value of U in the self-energy calculation, than the one defined in the DFT calculation.
+Actually, in order to perform a GW @ DFT+U calculation, one should define the same value of U in the self-energy calculation, than the one defined in the DFT calculation.
 The code will know that the interaction corresponding to that value has to be SUBTRACTED inside the self-energy.
 The easiest is actually to define the presence of U for the whole set of calculations (for the different datasets), including the screening, even if the U value does not play explicitly a role in the computation of the latter (well, the input wavefunctions will be different anyhow).
-It is possible to perform calculations of the type [[GW]]+U_prime @ DFT+U , so keeping a smaller U interaction in the [[GW]] calculation, by subtracting a smaller U than the one used in the DFT calculation.
+It is possible to perform calculations of the type GW+U_prime @ DFT+U , so keeping a smaller U interaction in the GW calculation, by subtracting a smaller U than the one used in the DFT calculation.
 See the description of the [[upawu]] input variable.
 References: